Witiko/doctoral-thesis/main.md

 2. Can semantic matching techniques based on token embeddings be practically fast for math information retrieval?

-3. Can learning-to-rank techniques always improve accuracy compared to the individual math information retrieval systems?
+3. Can learning-to-rank techniques consistently improve accuracy compared to the individual math information retrieval systems?

 ## Thesis Structure